amikael/HELFI/README.md

 * [The Leningrad Codex Hebrew Bible (the Tanach) with the OSHB lemmas and morphology](https://github.com/amikael/HELFI/Hebrew) in a column-oriented file format containing token numbers for cross-lingual alignment
 * [Supplementary material](https://github.com/amikael/HELFI/Supplements)

-This corpus is under three licenses that cover its copyrighted parts.
+This corpus is under several licenses that cover its copyrighted parts.
 You must give appropriate credit, provide links to the licenses, and indicate if changes were made.
-The easiest way to mention these is by citing the HELFI corpus paper (Yli-Jyrä et al. 2020), see below.

-## How To Cite or Attribute the Corpus
+## How To Cite or Attribute the Cross-Lingual Morpheme Alignment

-The HELFI corpus and the license information of its third-party components can be cited through this reference:
+The HELFI corpus, especially its alignment database, can be cited through this reference:

 > Anssi Yli-Jyrä, Josi Purhonen, Matti Liljeqvist, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, Valtter Luoto, authors.
 (2020).
 HELFI: a Hebrew-Greek-Finnish Parallel Bible Corpus with Cross-Lingual Morpheme Alignment  _Proceedings of the Twelfth International Conference on Language Resources and Evaluation (LREC 2020)_, Marseille, France, 11-16 May 2020.
 European Language Resources Association (ELRA).

-The HELFI corpus is a combination of copyrighted and public domain resources.
+This HELFI corpus is a combination of copyrighted and public domain resources.
 The above article (Yli-Jyrä et al 2020) contains the attributions for the following copyrighted components of the HELFI:

-1. The Strong's lemma and morphology data of the Hebrew Bible are licensed under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
-For attribution purposes, credit the Open Scriptures Hebrew Bible Project (https://hb.openscriptures.org/).
+All the alignment data of the HELFI corpus are licenced under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).

-1. **TENTATIVE** The Finnish morphology and lemmatisation are licensed under a [Creative Commons Attribution NonCommercial 4.0 International license](https://creativecommons.org/licenses/by-nc/4.0/) or a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
 For attribution purposes, credit the Finnish Analytical Bible Concordance Project of Aika[media] Oy.

-1. All the alignment data of the HELFI corpus are licenced under a [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
-For attribution purposes, credit the Finnish Analytical Bible Concordance Project of Aika[media] Oy.

 The Finnish Analytical Bible Concordance Project of Aika[media] Oy can be cited as:

   > Valtter Luoto, Matti Liljeqvist, Anssi Yli-Jyrä, Arto Antturi, Pekka Nieminen, Kari M. Räntilä, editors.
 (1997). _Iso Raamatun Sanahakemisto (The Finnish Analytical Bible Concordance)_, volumes 1–2.
 Raamatun Tietokirja, Aika Oy Kristilliset Kirjat, Keuruu, Finland.

-As a whole, the HELFI corpus is restricted by these three licenses while some of its parts remain in the public domain when distributed separately.
+The texts, lemma and morphology databases of the three languages in the corpus are not licensed by us, but they are made otherwise consistent with the alignment database and available under their current restrictive licenses unless they are in public domain.

 ## Parts that Remain under in the Public Domain or under their current restrictions